 The notoriously popular Beaujolais Nouveau is a separate category of Beaujolais and Beaujolais-Villages.
 It’s specifically for early drinking and is released on the third Thursday of November following harvest.
 This day is marketed world-wide as Beaujolais Nouveau Day.

 Don’t let Bordeaux be intimidating.
-Under the grandest scope, Bordeaux is one of two things: a right bank, Merlot-dominant wine, or a left bank, Cabernet Sauvignon-dominant wine.
-These two banks of the River Gironde – which flows in from the Atlantic ocean – form the identity of the region.
+Under the broadest terms, red Bordeaux is one of two things: a Right Bank, Merlot-dominant wine, or a Left Bank, Cabernet Sauvignon-dominant wine.
+These two banks of the Gironde estuary – which flows in from the Atlantic ocean – form the identity of the region.

 The two sides of the estuary also have different appellation laws and classification systems.
 On the left bank, the 1885 classification covers Médoc and Sauternes, while Graves (Pessac-Léognan) has its independent cru classés system.
 On the right bank, Saint-Émillon separates Grand Cru from Grande Cru Classé and then further separates the top tier of Premier Grand Cru Classé into A (the best) and B categories.

 The generic Bordeaux and Bordeaux Supérior appellations are largely red blends that can sometimes include Cabernet Franc, Petit Verdot and Malbec.
 Sauvignon Blanc and Semillon make up a small portion of White Bordeaux.
 Sauternes is Bordeaux’s sweet wine made of late-ripening Semillon, Sauvignon or Muscadelle.

 Burgundy, or Bourgogne, has the largest number of appellations of any other French region and is known as one of the most terroir-focused areas.
 Pinot Noir and Chardonnay are equally as important in their varietal roles of Red Burgundy and White Burgundy.